justEhmadSaeed/Hacktoberfest/README.md

 ## Fork this repository

-Fork this repository by clicking on the fork button on the top of this page.
+Fork this repository by clicking on the fork button on the top of this page or you can just simply [click here](https://github.com/justEhmadSaeed/Hacktoberfest/fork).
 This will create a copy of this repository in your account.

+## Install Git
+Install git and setup in your computer.
+Download and install it from [here](https://git-scm.com/downloads).
+Or you can make changings on the GitHub too.

 ## Clone the repository